ethers-io/ethers.js/docs/v5/api/providers/provider/README.md

 Returns a Promise which will not resolve until *transactionHash* is mined.

+If *confirms* is 0, this method is non-blocking and if the transaction has not been mined returns null.
+Otherwise, this method will block until the transaction has *confirms* blocks mined on top of the block in which is was mined.

 Event Emitter Methods
 ---------------------

 #### *provider* . **on**( eventName , listener ) => *this*

-Add a *listener* to be triggered for each *eventName*.
+Add a *listener* to be triggered for each *eventName* [event](/v5/api/providers/provider/#Provider--events).

 #### *provider* . **once**( eventName , listener ) => *this*

-Add a *listener* to be triggered for only the next *eventName*, at which time it will be removed.
+Add a *listener* to be triggered for only the next *eventName* [event](/v5/api/providers/provider/#Provider--events), at which time it will be removed.

 #### *provider* . **emit**( eventName , ...args ) => *boolean*

-Notify all listeners of *eventName*, passing *args* to each listener.
+Notify all listeners of the *eventName* [event](/v5/api/providers/provider/#Provider--events), passing *args* to each listener.
 This is generally only used internally.

 #### *provider* . **off**( eventName [ , listener ] ) => *this*

-Remove a *listener* for *eventName*.
+Remove a *listener* for the *eventName* [event](/v5/api/providers/provider/#Provider--events).
 If no *listener* is provided, all listeners for *eventName* are removed.

 #### *provider* . **removeAllListeners**( [ eventName ] ) => *this*

-Remove all the listeners for *eventName*.
+Remove all the listeners for the *eventName* [events](/v5/api/providers/provider/#Provider--events).
 If no *eventName* is provided, **all** events are removed.

 #### *provider* . **listenerCount**( [ eventName ] ) => *number*

-Returns the number of listeners for *eventName*.
+Returns the number of listeners for the *eventName* [events](/v5/api/providers/provider/#Provider--events).
 If no *eventName* is provided, the total number of listeners is returned.

 #### *provider* . **listeners**( eventName ) => *Array< Listener >*

-Returns the list of Listeners for *eventName*.
+Returns the list of Listeners for the *eventName* [events](/v5/api/providers/provider/#Provider--events).

 ### Events